Contributing to Octave Forge

 pkg load generate_html generate_package_html ("pkgname", "pkgname-html", "octave-forge")

-produce a tarball of the HTML, take note of its checksum and encode it with uuencode
+produce a tarball of the HTML, and take note of its checksum:

 $ tar cvzf pkgname-html.tar.gz pkgname-html $ md5sum pkgname-html.tar.gz